 - Slowly increase fiber: Dietary fiber refers to the edible parts of plants or carbohydrates that cannot be digested.
 You can find fiber in fruits, vegetables, grains and nuts.
 Increasing the amount of high-fiber foods you eat ultimately improves digestive health.
 However, too much of an increase at one time can cause excess gas and bloating.
 Just as with adding vegetables, add more high fiber foods a little at a time and give your body a chance to adjust.
 At the same time, drink plenty of water because liquid helps push fiber through the digestive system.
 Note: The Institute of Medicine says women need 25 grams of fiber per day, and men need 38 grams per day.

 - Try eating a prebiotic food or taking a probiotic supplement: The bacteria produced in your digestive system serves an important purpose – it helps break down food.
 If your body doesn’t have or produce enough “helpful” bacteria, you can take a probiotic supplement or increase your intake of food known to have probiotic properties.
-Dr. Mark Graves, an internal medicine physician at Deaconess Clinic, wrote a helpful blog about prebiotics and probiotics.
+Check out this helpful blog about prebiotics and probiotics.

 - Take Beano®: Beans and lentils contain indigestible sugars called oligosaccharides.
 Beano contains an enzyme that helps with digestion of oligosaccharides.
 Ingesting the enzyme before eating can help break down the beans and speed up the digestion process.
 Efficient digestion = less gas.

 A note about beans – Dry beans that are soaked before cooking have significantly fewer oligosaccharides and are a better choice than canned beans.
 If you need to use canned beans, rinse them thoroughly to remove the oligosaccharides found in the canning liquid.